The Ticking Time Bomb of HIV in the COVID-Plagued South

 For patients with the deadly virus that causes AIDS, regular blood draws are the only way to make sure their medication is keeping their viral loads in check.
 But as cases of another infectious disease, COVID-19, surged earlier this year, Lewis’s doctor told her to stop coming in.
 Labs had become overwhelmed with coronavirus testing.
 Blood work for patients with HIV would have to wait.

-Living with a compromised immune system is frightening even in the best of times, Lewis, a 56-year-old mother of three in Jackson, Miss., explained.
+Living with a compromised immune system is frightening even in the best of times, Lewis, a 56-year-old mother of three in Jackson, Mississippi, explained.
 Now is not the best of times.

 “I’m scared for my life,” Lewis told The Daily Beast.
 “I don’t know what my counts are, so I don’t know if I’m healthy enough to go anywhere.
 I can’t even see my children.
 I just sit in my house.”